rch-iv/synthetic-obedience-systems/DISCLOSURE_LOG.md

 # Disclosure Log

-> This log exists because silence is a pattern.
-Each entry is a record of an attempt to warn, to collaborate, to protect.
+> Each entry is a record of an attempt to warn, to collaborate, to protect.
 If institutions fail to act, this file will remain as proof that they could have.

 Timestamped for transparency and accountability.